-In relation to a new connection or an alteration to a generating system or other connected plant, the amount equal to its adverse system strength impact as well as any additional amount by which it reduces the available fault level at the connection point for the new connection or connected plant, assessed in accordance with the system strength impact assessment guidelines.
+In relation to a new connection or an alteration to a generating system, integrated resource system or other connected plant, the amount equal to its adverse system strength impact as well as any additional amount by which it reduces the available fault level at the connection point for the new connection or connected plant, assessed in accordance with the system strength impact assessment guidelines.

 3.2.
-Nature of impacts considered to be general system strength Impacts
+Nature of impacts considered to be general system strength Impactsimpacts

-These Guidelines must specify the nature of the impacts that AEMO considers to be general system strength impacts12.
+These Guidelines must specify the nature of the impacts that AEMO considers to be general system strength impacts .
 A general system strength impact can be either one or both of:

-- (a) An adverse system strength impact13. - (b) A reduction in AFL at a 4.6.6 Connection Point14.
+- (a) An adverse system strength impact. - (b) A reduction in AFL at a 4.6.6 Connection Point.